Introduction

 Git Server - At its core, a git server is required for developers to push/merge their code.
 Then, the git server can call a CI/CD server/agent to execute a

-based on the defined event/hook.
-For git server, in this postGitLab CE
+pipelinebased on the defined event/hook.
+For git server, in this postGitLab CEis used. -

 CI/CD Server - Jenkins is one of the most famous CI/CD applications.
 However,